 Combining the RSI & MACD Indicators

-Combining indicators can give traders better insight into market movement, since the combinations provide specific signals that, together, can corrborate a trade idea.
-This is a big reason why people combine the RSI and MACD indicator together at times.
+Combining indicators can give traders a better insight into market movement, since the combinations provide specific signals that, together, can corroborate a trade idea.
+This is a big reason why people combine the RSI and MACD indicators together at times.
 It helps them to see when two indicators are moving in tandem with one another.
 In the case of the RSI and the MACD indicators, both are trying to spot the strength of momentum of a given trade at any given time.

 The opposite is true when you see the inverse happen.
 RSI in oversold territory and an upward cross on the MACD may be a good indication that it is time to buy.